Sauna-Planet

 Selecting the Sauna Type: Traditional, Infrared, or Steam

-Choosing the type of sauna you want to install is the first stage in the design process.
-Traditional saunas produce heat using heated pebbles, giving users a traditional sauna experience.
-Infrared heaters are used in infrared saunas to gently and dryly heat the body without heating the air.
+Choosing the type of sauna you want to install is the first stage in the design process. traditional saunas produce heat using heated pebbles, giving users a traditional sauna experience.
+A DIY infrared sauna are used to gently and dryly heat the body without heating the air.
 A steam generator creates a high-humidity environment for steam saunas, commonly called steam rooms.
 Make an informed decision by considering your tastes, the pros and negatives of each variety, and your health.

 Determining the Layout and Shape of the Sauna